magarena/magarena/release/README.txt

 Release 1.67 (October 31, 2015)
 ============
+lodici
+melvin
+Mike
+ShawnieBoy

     Format and legality changes effective as of Oct 2nd display usable proxy image when card image is missing store "cards" and "tokens" images folders in new location -> \Magarena\images.
+    Click a card image in any of the following screens to view image at original size  - tiled deck view, sample hand, mulligan, player zones. display deck sidebar in deck tiled view.

+- fixed the following bugs:
     fix: sometimes on undo the log item was not removed because the log was not being repainted properly. fix missing event description for first event in repeated events, fixes #436 fix missing event description for repeated card events